SzymonTurno/sturk/src/broker/README.md

 # Message broker

-This is an example usage of the message broker.
+Below is an example usage of the message broker.
 [TOC]

 ## Defining API for messages